NodeDash/Docs/docs/getting-started/quick-start.md

 - Create a dedicated application in ChirpStack
 - Add standard device profiles for each region (US915, EU868, etc.)
-- Set up an HTTP integration to route device data to Helium Device Manager
+- Set up an HTTP integration to route device data to NodeDash

 ## 2. Create Organization Labels